Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 ![](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/18/badge)

 # Manually validating a JWT access token in a web API
+## About this sample
+This sample demonstrates how to manually process a JWT access token in a web API using the JSON Web Token Handler For the Microsoft .Net Framework 4.5.
+This sample is equivalent to the [NativeClient-DotNet](https://github.com/Azure-Samples/active-directory-dotnet-native-desktop) sample, except that, in the ``TodoListService``, instead of using OWIN middleware to process the token, the token is processed manually in application code.
+The client, which demonstrates how to acquire a token for this protected API, is unchanged from the [NativeClient-DotNet](https://github.com/Azure-Samples/active-directory-dotnet-native-desktop) sample.

+## Scenario: protecting a Web API - acquiring a token for the protected Web API
+When you want to protect a Web API, you request your clients to get a [Security token](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-dev-glossary#security-token) for your API, and you validate it.
+Usually, for ASP.NET applications this validation is delegated to the OWIN middleware, but you can also validate it yourself, leveraging the ``System.IdentityModel.Tokens.Jwt`` library.

-# Token Validation
+### Token Validation
-A token represent the outcome of an authentication operation with some artifact that can be unambiguously tied to the Identity Provider that performed the authentication, without relying on any special network infrastructure.
+A token represents the outcome of an authentication operation with some artifact that can be unambiguously tied to the Identity Provider that performed the authentication, without relying on any special network infrastructure.

 With Azure Active Directory taking the full responsibility of verifying user's raw credentials, the token receiver's responsibility shifts from verifying raw credentials to verifying that their caller did indeed go through your identity provider of choice and successfully authenticated.
 The identity provider represents successful authentication operations by issuing a token, hence the job now becomes to validate that token.

-# Validate the claims
+### Validating the claims
 When an application receives an ID token upon user sign-in, it should also perform a few checks against the claims in the ID token.
 These include but are not limited to:
 - **audience** claim, to verify that the ID token was intended to be given to your application
 - **not before** and "expiration time" claims, to verify that the ID token has not expired
 - **issuer** claim, to verify that the token was issued to your app by the v2.0 endpoint
 - **nonce**, as a token replay attack mitigation

-Though developers are advised to use standard library methods like [JwtSecurityTokenHandler.ValidateToken Method (JwtSecurityToken)](https://msdn.microsoft.com/en-us/library/dn451163(v=vs.114).aspx) to do most of the aforementioned heavy lifting.
-Developers can further extend the validation process by making decisions based on claims recieved in the token.
-For example, multi-tenant applications can extend the standard validation by inspecting value of the "tid" claim against a set of pre-selected tenants to ensure they only honor token from tenants of their choice.
+You are advised to use standard library methods like [JwtSecurityTokenHandler.ValidateToken Method (JwtSecurityToken)](https://msdn.microsoft.com/en-us/library/dn451163(v=vs.114).aspx) to do most of the aforementioned heavy lifting.
+You can further extend the validation process by making decisions based on claims recieved in the token.
+For example, multi-tenant applications can extend the standard validation by inspecting value of the ``tid`` claim (Tenant Id) against a set of pre-selected tenants to ensure they only honor token from tenants of their choice.
 Details on the claims provided in JWT tokens is listed in the [Azure AD token reference](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-token-and-claims).

-## About this sample
-This sample demonstrates how to manually process a JWT access token in a web API using the JSON Web Token Handler For the Microsoft .Net Framework 4.5.
-This sample is equivalent to the [NativeClient-DotNet](https://github.com/Azure-Samples/active-directory-dotnet-native-desktop) sample, except in the TodoListService instead of using OWIN middleware to process the token, the token is processed manually in application code.
-The client is unchanged from the [NativeClient-DotNet](https://github.com/Azure-Samples/active-directory-dotnet-native-desktop) sample.

-The manual JWT validation occurs in the `TokenValidationHandler` implementation in the `Global.aspx.cs` file in the TodoListService-ManualJwt project.
+When you debug your application and want to understand the claims held by the token you might find it useful to use the [JWT token inspector](https://jwt.ms) tool.

 ### More information
 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).

 > Looking for previous versions of this code sample?
 Check out the tags on the [releases](../../releases) GitHub page.